 Anyway, now that you know how to tell when your eggs are crackin’, you can use that knowledge to boost your chances of scrambling up a real live baby.
 Go forth and fornicate.

-… Just be careful, I ended up with four.
+… Just be careful, this former-infertile ended up with four.